khansubhan95/khansubhan95.github.io/about.md

 permalink: /about/
 ---

+I am Mohammed Subhan Khan, and this is my blog where I write about programming.

+My interest in programming is in Python, JavaScript and C and web frameworks like Node.js and Django.

-I am Mohammed Subhan Khan, a VLSI engineer working in FPGA verification at Wipro Ltd. I graduated in Electronics and Communication Engineering(ECE) from Osmania University.
+I was previously a VLSI engineer working in FPGA verification at Wipro Ltd where I did RTL verification using SystemVerilog with UVM.

-My job involves doing RTL(register transfer level) verification using SystemVerilog with UVM(Universal Verification Methodology).
 I also have some experience in writing RTL in Verilog HDL.
 Other skills include knowledge of protocols like HDMI, I2C etc. and debugging skills using simulators like NCSim.

-Other languages that I am interested in are C, C++ and Python.
-I also did some web development while in college, using Django and Node.js.
+I graduated in ECE from Osmania University in 2017.

 My social profiles: